emrecancubukcu/roboPianist/README.md

-robotPianist, Midi Piano Player Character with Autofingering
+roboPianist, Midi Piano Player Character with Autofingering
 =============

 When I watched Westworld in 2017, I decided to develop a character in unity who plays the piano according to midi notes with correct fingering.